5T33Z0/OC-Little-Translated/11_Graphics/Inject_EDID/README.md

 Hopefully this will resolve the issue!

+> [!IMPORTANT]
+>
-**NOTE**: If you added additional resolutions, you need to install either the display override in `/System/Library/Displays/Overrides` or install `DisplayMergeNub.kext` in `/System/Library/Extensions`.
+> If you added additional/custom resolutions, you need to copy the `DisplayVendorID-XXX` folder containing the display override to `/System/Library/Displays/Overrides` or install the `DisplayMergeNub.kext` in `/System/Library/Extensions`.
+Since `S/L/E` is write-protected in macOS 10.15 and newer by default, doing this is not recommended.

 ## Example